Installation

 OpenVPN Update

-The Pritunl Oracle Linux 7 and Oracle Linux 8 repositories provide the pritunl-openvpn package that replaces the openvpn package from the EPEL.
+The Pritunl RHEL repositories provide the pritunl-openvpn package that replaces the openvpn package from the EPEL.
 This package provides a newer version of OpenVPN than is available on the EPEL.
 This package is currently required on RHEL distributions including Oracle Linux due to the issue explained in RHEL Connection Fix.
 The command below will install the pritunl-openvpn package and replace the existing openvpn package.

 sudo yum swap openvpn pritunl-openvpn